aipmhub/aipm-chat/contributing/Basic/Feature-Development-Frontend.md

 # How to Develop a New Feature

-LobeChat is built on the Next.js framework and uses TypeScript as the primary development language.
+AiPMChat is built on the Next.js framework and uses TypeScript as the primary development language.
 When developing a new feature, we need to follow a certain development process to ensure the quality and stability of the code.
 The general process can be divided into the following five steps:

 1. Routing: Define routes (`src/app`).
 2. Data Structure: Define data structures (`src/types`).